Knaut-007/Clustering-Dim-Reduction-ML/notes.md

   To ensure a fair comparison, the same random split and labels are used.
 - **What to expect?**
   The reduced model should be faster to train and may have similar accuracy if redundant features were successfully removed.

+## 8. Experiment: Varying Number of Clusters

+### Code Explanation

+- **Experiment:**
+  Repeat the K-Means dimensionality reduction and model training for different numbers of clusters (40, 50, 60).
+- **Metrics Recorded:**
+  For each cluster size, record the model’s accuracy and training time.

+### Results

+- **Accuracy vs. Number of Clusters:**
+  The plot shows how model accuracy changes by varying the number of selected features.
+- **Training Time vs. Number of Clusters:**
+  The plot illustrates the effect of feature reduction on model training speed.

+### Interpretation

+- **Trade-off:**
+  As the number of clusters (features) increases, accuracy may improve, but training time also increases.
+The goal is to find a balance, to retain most of the predictive power while reducing computational cost.
+- **Dimensionality Reduction Effectiveness:**
+  If accuracy remains high with fewer features, it means the clustering approach successfully removed redundant or irrelevant features.